-- (1) Historical markers, tablets and statues, memorial signs and plaques indicating names of buildings and dates of erection, not exceeding six (6) square feet. - (2) On-premise directional or traffic control signs painted on the road surface, identifying parking areas, fire zones, entrances and exits, and similar signs painted on the road surface.
+- (2) On-premise directional or traffic control signs painted on the road surface, identifying parking areas, fire zones, entrances and exits, and similar signs painted on the road surface.
 Business names and personal names shall not be allowed.
-The Planning Board

-- shall limit the number of signs of this type to the minimum necessary in order to avoid duplicative or extraneous signs of this type. - (3) Non-illuminated warning, private drive, posted, or no trespassing signs, not exceeding one (1) square foot. - (4) Number and name plates identifying residents, mounted on a house, apartment, or mailbox, not exceeding one (1) square foot total. - (5) Temporary nonilluminated "For Sale" or "For Rent" real estate signs, and signs of a similar nature, not exceeding two (2) square feet, concerning the premises upon which the sign is located.
-All such signs shall be limited to one per premises. - (6) One temporary sign, not exceeding four (4) square feet, listing the architect, engineer, and/or contractor, on the premises while construction, renovation, or repair is in progress. - (7) A temporary sign announcing or supporting political candidates or issues in connection with any national, state, or local election may be posted on private property.
-Such sign shall be no larger than any other Exempt sign permitted in this section. - (8) Any sign mandated by a governmental unit. - (9) Lettering or signage on commercial motor vehicles used primarily for related business transportation.
-Motor vehicles must be registered and insured. - (10) Decorative or seasonal flags which do not contain any advertising messages except the word "open" may be displayed only during business hours.
-Limit of one per establishment. - (11) Temporary indoor window signs, affixed to or visible through the glass.
-Indoor window signs shall be restricted to a maximum of 25% of the total square footage of all windows on the principal façade or six (6) square feet, whichever is greater. - (12) On-premises sign(s), not to exceed a total of twenty-four (24) square feet in sign area, for a farm stand, u-pick, or other similar agriculatural operation. - (13) Non-commercial signs.
-Such sign shall be no larger than any other Exempt sign permitted in this section. - (14) Non-illumiminated secondary signs totaling not more than one (1) square foot in size per establishment.
+The Planning Board shall reserves the right to limit the number of signs of this type to the minimum necessary in order to avoid duplicative or extraneous signs of this type. - (3) Non-illuminated warning, private drive, posted, or no trespassing signs, not exceeding one (1) square foot. - (4) Number and name plates identifying residents, mounted on a house, apartment, or mailbox, not exceeding one (1) square foot total. - (5) Temporary nonilluminated "For Sale" or "For Rent" real estate signs, and signs of a similar nature, not exceeding two (2) square feet, concerning the premises upon which the sign is located.
+All such signs shall be limited to one per premises and shall be removed immediately upon sale or lease of the premises. - Comment [HL27]: Handled in opening statement of Exempt section. - (6) One temporary sign, not exceeding four (4) square feet, listing the architect, engineer, and/or owner, on the premises while construction, renovation, or repair is in progress. - (7) A temporary sign announcing or supporting political candidates or issues in connection with any national, state, or local election may be posted on private property.
+Such signs shall be no larger than any other Exempt sign permitted in this section. shall not exceed two (2) square feet and must be removed within one (1) week after the election or primary. - Comment [HL28]: Handled in opening statement of Exempt section.

+- (8) Any sign mandated by a governmental unit. - (9) Lettering or signage on commercial motor vehicles used primarily for related business transportation.
+Motor vehicles must be registered and insured. - (10) Decorative or seasonal flags or displays which do not contain any advertising messages except the word "open" may be displayed only during business hours.
+Limit of one per establishment.property or storefront.

+- (11) Temporary indoor window signs, affixed to or visible through the glass.
+Indoor window signs shall be restricted to a maximum of 10%-25% of the total square footage of all windows on the principal façade side of the building that faces the street or six (6) square feet, whichever is greater. - (12) One oOn-premises sign(s), not to exceed a total of twenty-four (24) square feet in sign area, for a farm stand, u-pick, or other similar agriculatural operation. - (13) Non-commercial signs.
+Such sign shall be no larger than any other Exempt sign permitted in this section. - (14) Non-illumiminated secondary signs totaling not more than one (1) square foot in size per establishment. - Temporary "For Sale" sign for the sale of a personal motor vehicle on private residential property.
+Motor vehicle for sale must be registered and insured.